Insights and Advice for Enabling More Efficient and Sustainable Construction

 Essentially, data-as-a-service (DaaS) is a term used to describe cloud-based software for data management processes such as data collection, storage, integration, and analytics.
 This allows organizations to reduce the time needed to make important strategic and operational decisions and increase the quality and reliability of their data.
 Plus, it significantly decreases the time and costs of setting up data tools and processes across the organization, as cloud BI tools are much easier to set up than on-premises alternatives.

 As with all other cloud-based disciplines, DaaS offers users secure on-demand access regardless of location or device.
 This has been especially useful as organizations have struggled to collaborate in online environments over the past several years.
-These conditions positively impacted the global DaaS market, expected to grow at an impressive CAGR of 28.1% from 2024 to 2030.
+These conditions positively impacted the global DaaS market, expected to grow at an impressive CAGR of 28.1% through 2030.

 As good as this sounds, DaaS providers will continue to face challenges that must be addressed to offer high-quality products, and security is at the top of the list.
 Since DaaS requires users to transfer sensitive information, encryption technologies must be used to protect it.